 Email her at: firstname.lastname@example.org

-Capps’ current term on the school board expires in December 2024.
+His current term on the school board expires December 2026.